Welcome to the Before & After School Club

 Welcome to Eastlands Childcare Provision—Before and After School Club.

 ‘Acorn Club’ opened in 1998 as a Committee Managed organisation.
-The Before and After School is based in the portakabin at the back of the school and has a purpose built outside play area.
+The Before and After School is based in the school and has an outside play area plus use of the playground and play equipment.

 Our aims are: